1981

 So, I got lucky and found a place over in the West Village on West Tenth Street.
 Still a fourth floor walk-up but now with two small rooms.
 All of the work for the next show was done there.

-Documentation improved with the help of a professional photographer friend and there's a hint of an upcoming body of work that occurred in the December exhibition: Immediately upon arriving in Manhattan, and not being too sure as to what ART really was, I became convinced that if a famous artist like Mark Rothko or Jackson Pollock was ART then just their names alone had a quality and if I wrote or painted their names... well, then that was ART.
+a hint of an upcoming body of work that occurred in the December exhibition: Immediately upon arriving in Manhattan, and not being too sure as to what ART really was, I became convinced that if a famous artist like Mark Rothko or Jackson Pollock was ART then just their names alone had a quality and if I wrote or painted their names... well, then that was ART.

 A few years later, all I was doing was painting names.